1: Scope and Exceptions

 - Minor candidates, alphabetized by last name

-Parties whose candidates have earned five percent or more of the popular vote in any of the two most recent elections for President of the United States, U.S. Senate from Virginia, or Governor of Virginia are considered “major parties” and may be abbreviated as follows:
+“Current major parties” are those whose candidates have earned five percent or more of the popular vote in the most recent election for President of the United States, U.S. Senate from Virginia, or Governor of Virginia:

 - D: Democratic; incorporates:

 - Democratic-Republican (Jackson faction) (1824-1825) (see note 1)

 - Jacksonians [Jacksonian Democrats] (1825-1828)

 - R: Republican; incorporates: